Lucas Alamán: Early life

-His started his schooling at the amiga, a children’s school, run by Dona Josefa Camacho, and continued his studies at the Bethlehem School where Fr.
-Jose de San Geronimo taught Alaman how to write.
-In gratitude for the education that was provided, Alaman’s father funded a renovation of its building.
+He studied at the amiga, a children's school, run by Dona Josefa Camacho, and continued his studies at the Bethlehem School where Fr.
+Jose de San Geronimo taught Alamán how to write.
+In gratitude for the education that was provided, Alamán's father funded a renovation of its building.

-Alaman moved on to learn Latin and mathematics, and his father began introducing him to the management of the mining industry, a field in which the elder Alaman expected his son to work in one day.
-In 1808, a sixteen year old Alaman visited Mexico City where he learned French and then returned to Guanajuato where he continued to study mathematics, music, and drawing, while also reading the Latin classics.
-The Alaman family was wealthy and socially prominent through Alamán's early youth, but mining was an uncertain and volatile industry, and his father eventually suffered financial losses and died when Alamán was sixteen.
+Alamán moved on to learn Latin and mathematics, and his father began introducing him to the management of the mining industry, a field in which the elder Alamán expected his son to work in one day.
+In 1808, a sixteen year old Alamán visited Mexico City where he learned French and then returned to Guanajuato where he continued to study mathematics, music, and drawing, while also reading the Latin classics.
+The Alamán family was wealthy and socially prominent through Alamán's early youth, but mining was an uncertain and volatile industry, and his father eventually suffered financial losses and died when Alamán was sixteen.